-3) When a P-trap is used on a bath waste, it shall be directly below the tub overflow.
+3) A P-trap that is used on a bath waste shall be directly below the tub overflow.
 The overflow shall be fastened to the tub by means other than the face plate.

-4) A P-trap on a plumbing fixture which is not accessible may be installed without a cleanout plug or having a portion of the trap readily removable, provided there is access to a cleanout within 3 feet of the trap.
+4) A P-trap on a plumbing fixture that is not accessible may be installed without a cleanout plug or having a portion of the trap readily removable, provided that there is access to a cleanout within 3 feet of the trap.

 h) Trap Level and Protection.
 Traps shall be set level with respect to their water seals and, where necessary, they shall be protected from freezing.

 i) Traps Underground.
 Underground traps shall be provided with accessible and removable cleanouts, except for separate "P" traps into which floor drains, urinals and other fixtures with removable drain strainers discharge.

 j) Building (House) Traps.
 No trap shall be installed at the base of a soil or waste stack or in a building drain.